-Proposed Geometric Design Improvements: The southern intersection at Williams Street and Washington Mountain Road will be evaluated for geometric/operational improvements.
+Proposed Geometric Design Improvements: The southern intersection at Williams Street and Washington Mountain Road is being evaluated for geometric/operational improvements (roundabout is under consideration).
 Any horizontal or vertical alignment deficiencies along the corridor will be identified and evaluated for improvement.